peterbe/django-html-validator/README.md

 Now, if there's any validation error going through the client you'll get a `htmlvalidator.exceptions.ValidationError` exception raised.

+Equally, if you're running it as a middleware and have this setting on it will raise the exception in the request.

 When validation errors and warnings are encountered, `htmlvalidator` will dump the HTML to a file and the errors in a file with the same name except with the extension `.txt` instead.
 It will dump this into, by default, the